z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.md

 ## gp\_autostats\_mode\_in\_functions

 Specifies the mode for triggering automatic statistics collection with `ANALYZE` for statements in procedural language functions.
-The `none` option disables statistics collection.
+The `none` option deactivates statistics collection.
 The `on_no_stats` option triggers statistics collection for `CREATE TABLE AS SELECT`, `INSERT`, or `COPY` operations that are executed in functions on any table that has no existing statistics.

 The `on_change` option triggers statistics collection only when the number of rows affected exceeds the threshold defined by `gp_autostats_on_change_threshold`.
 Operations in functions that can trigger automatic statistics collection with `on_change` are: